 In our foundational Nature Biotechnology paper (Iwamoto N, et al. Nature Biotechnol.
 2017;35(9):845-851), we described our studies using our proprietary chemistry to design and synthesize stereopure oligonucleotides and oligonucleotide mixtures based on mipomersen.
 Mipomersen, an oligonucleotide containing 20 nucleotides and 19 PS modifications, is synthesized by traditional oligonucleotide chemistry; thus, it is a mixture of over 500,000 different stereoisomers (219 = 524,288).
 We rationally designed and synthesized individual stereoisomers of mipomersen, each having position-specific and distinct stereochemistry, and conducted studies comparing these defined stereoisomers with the mipomersen stereomixture.
-These and other preclinical studies have demonstrated that stereochemistry and pharmacology are directly related, and that by controlling stereochemistry, we can impact multiple aspects of pharmacology, including stability, catalytic activity, efficacy, specificity, and safety.
+These and other preclinical studies have demonstrated that stereochemistry impacts pharmacology, and that by controlling stereochemistry, we can tune multiple aspects of pharmacology, including stability, catalytic activity, and efficacy.

-We have subsequently published multiple additional manuscripts since the start of 2021 that provide evidence that stereopure oligonucleotides can be developed to have superior pharmacology to stereorandom oligonucleotides; These manuscripts are listed below:
+We have subsequently published multiple additional manuscripts that provide evidence that stereopure oligonucleotides can be developed to have superior pharmacology to stereorandom oligonucleotides.